 EC is also an expert FA and offered expertise pertinent to preparation of the RCSR (e.g., limits to the project class, identifying best practices).
-The role of EC in assisting with RCSR implementation (i.e. communicating best practices important to compliance with environmental protection legislation, annual verification of cumulative effects) forms part of the TC protocol for determining cumulative effects.
+The role of EC in assisting with RCSR implementation (i.e. communicating best practices important to compliance with environmental protection legislation, annual verification of cumulative effects) will be negotiated and a protocol developed.